-The Marine Mammal Protection Act prohibits the take (to 'are s, hunt, capture, kill, or attempt to harass, hunt, capture or kill) of marine mar nals and orther coordination may be necessary for project evaluation.
-Please contact 'ie U.S. Fish and Wildlife Service Field Office shown.
+The Marine Mammal Protection Act prohibits the take (to harass, hunt, capture, kill, or attempt to harass, hunt, capture or kill) of marine mammals and further coordination may be necessary for project evaluation.
+Please contact the U.S. Fish and Wildlife Service Field Office shown.

-- 1. The Endangered Species Act (ESA) of 197 - 2.
-The Convention on International Trade in Lade agenci Species of Wild Fauna and Flora (CITES) is a treaty to ensure that international trade in plants and animals does not threaten their survival in the year. - 3.
-NOAA Fisheries, also known as a vational Marine Fisheries Service (NMFS), is an office of the National Oceanic and mos, heric Administration within the Department of Commerce.
+- 1. The Endangered Species Act (ESA) of 1973. - 2.
+The Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) is a treaty to ensure that international trade in plants and animals does not threaten their survival in the wild. - 3.
+NOAA Fisheries, also known as the National Marine Fisheries Service (NMFS), is an office of the National Oceanic and Atmospheric Administration within the Department of Commerce.

-The following marine mami.
-Is up at the responsibility of the U.S. Fish and Wildlife Service are potentially affected by activities in this location:
+The following marine mammals under the responsibility of the U.S. Fish and Wildlife Service are potentially affected by activities in this location: